 I was studying at the Madras Art School in 1932.
 Sir (Atul Bose) mostly lived in Delhi around this time, and I invariably kept in touch.
 I wrote to him from Madras that I wanted to visit him in Delhi.
 “You don’t need to travel here,” he replied.
 For he would be visiting Calcutta in December (1932), and stay on for a long while.
 “If you are in Calcutta then, do meet me,” he wrote.
 I returned to Calcutta toward the end of December (1932), closely entertaining the idea of holding a second exhibition there.
 A couple of days after returning, I visited Sir at his Bondel Road residence, and discussed my work in Madras, and following that, about the prospective exhibition.
 “Great,” he exclaimed.
-We conversed some more on a myriad of things, till he said, “Why don’t you come over with Abani (Abani Sen) next time?
-We could discuss this in detail.”
+We conversed some more on a myriad of things.

-Shortly after this meeting, I contacted Abani Sen and Annada Dey and informed them of my intention.
-Abani and I then called on Sir one day.
+Shortly after this meeting, I contacted Annada Dey and informed him of my intention.
+I then called on Sir one day.
 He instructed us in setting up a methodology for organising the Exhibition.
-We replied that most artists in Calcutta were our acquaintances.
+I replied that most artists in Calcutta were our acquaintances.
 There was no need to form a committee just then.
 We would visit them in person, let them know about the Exhibition, and request their participation.

-After returning from Sir’s, the three of us ━ Abani Sen, Annada Dey, and I ━ pondered over our course of action for some time.
+After returning from Sir’s, the two of us ━ Annada Dey, and I ━ pondered over our course of action for some time.
 We concluded that involving Bhola da (Bhola Chatterjee) in the Exhibition would allow for a sound organisation.

 On informing him about it, Bhola da eagerly agreed to join in.
 It was maintained that no committee was to be formed for now.
 Only after gathering in the submissions, and deciding upon the venue, would we invite the participants and form a committee in their presence.
 Agreeing to this, Bhola da said, “Among the four of us, you three would be handling the work.
 I’ll always be there for support.
 This seems to work fine.’’